walnuthq/op-scan/README.md

 ### Indexer Configuration

-To run the indexer, first set up your `DATABASE_URL` in `.env.local` (we use SQLite by default, but you can switch to PostgreSQL by changing the Prisma provider in `prisma/schema.prisma`) and configure websocket connections to your L1/L2 chains:
+To run the indexer, first set up your `DATABASE_URL` in `.env.local` (we use SQLite by default, but you can switch to PostgreSQL by changing the Prisma provider in `prisma/schema.prisma`).

 ```
 DATABASE_URL="file:dev.db"
-L1_RPC_WS="wss://ethereum-sepolia-rpc.publicnode.com"
-L2_RPC_WS="wss://optimism-sepolia-rpc.publicnode.com"
 ```

 Then you can sync your local database with the Prisma schema: